srosenma/ai.gaudi_training_public/README.md

 ssh -L 15566:127.0.0.1:15566 -L 15567:127.0.0.1:15567 -L 15568:127.0.0.1:15568 -L 15569:127.0.0.1:15569 demo@198.175.88.52
 ```

-* Copy the link the it gives you and open the link in your browser.
+* Copy the link that it provides and open it in your browser.
   For example:

   ![OpenAI Logo](example.jpeg)